The entropy and reversibility of cellular automata on Cayley tree: Conclusions

 \section{Conclusions}

-In this short paper, firstly we have defined cellular automata on Cayley tree of order 2.
-We have constructed the rule matrix corresponding to finite cellular automata on Cayley tree by using matrix algebra built on the field $\mathbb Z_p$ (the set of prime numbers modulo $p$).
+In this short paper, firstly we have defined linear cellular automata on Cayley tree of order 2.
+We have constructed the rule matrix corresponding to finite cellular automata on Cayley tree by using matrix algebra built on the field $\mathbb F_p$ (the set of prime numbers modulo $p$).
 Further, we have discussed the reversibility problem of this cellular automata.
 Lastly, we have studied the measure theoretical entropy of the cellular automata on Cayley tree.

 To the best knowledge of the author, it is believed that this is the first instance in the literature where such a connection is established.
-Thus, this connection between cellular automata and Cayley tree leads to many questions and applications that waits to be explored.
+Thus, this connection between cellular automata and Cayley tree leads to many questions and applications that wait to be explored.

+Using the methods in the references \cite{SUAS,USAS, USAS1, SUA}, we will demonstrate the application of linear rules on image matrix which forms the basis of self replicating and self-similar patterns in image processing on Cayley tree.
 Also, investigation of CA on Cayley tree with more higher orders will be studied in the future works.